nirajerfwer/book_manage/README.md

 ## 📮 PostMan API

 - Find billeasy.postman_collection.json
-- all the apis that are using in project showen there
+- all the apis that are using in project shown there